dcsoto/dcsoto.github.io/_posts/2024-09-30-haplotype_network.md

 ![SS4](https://file.notion.so/f/f/63edd847-b6c7-4bf7-a7e9-f40b620bd6da/be6fe5f0-eac3-4be7-8986-8efe8a822520/SS4.png?table=block&id=11153002-f8ee-8091-80d3-d5d5a2f6e9d5&spaceId=63edd847-b6c7-4bf7-a7e9-f40b620bd6da&expirationTimestamp=1727827200000&signature=nIvgEPukOQS7H_xRJWle_jJkKpSzY7vyz67Dxxrx6z0&downloadName=SS4.png)

-# Step 3: Add traits information
+# Step 3: Add trait information

 The trickiest part of building the network was to figure out how to display the sample ancestry and/or trait information.
 Thank you to Engy T. Megahed's for answering this question in [this thread](https://www.researchgate.net/post/How-to-insert-traits-and-coordinates-in-PopART).